 From 1993 to 2000, Mira Yevtich was a Professor at the Sydney Conservatorium of Music.
 From 1998 to 2000, she initiated an exchange programme between the St Petersburg Conservatoire and the Sydney Conservatorium of Music.

-She was a Guest Professor at the St Petersburg Conservatoire in 1999.
-In 2005 she was a Guest Professor at the University of Monash (Melbourne).
-She has repeatedly appeared as a jury member at international competitions.
-In 2007 she organised an international biennale piano competition held in the Southern Highlands (New South Wales, Australia).
+She was a Guest Professor at the St Petersburg State Rimsky-Korsakov Conservatoire in 1999.
+In 2005, she was a Guest Professor at the Monash University (Melbourne).
+She has repeatedly appeared as a jury member at international competitions, including the Shanghai International Piano Competition.

 Yevtich has toured in Austria, France, Russia, Italy, Belgium, the United Kingdom, Germany, the United States, Australia, Serbia, and Croatia.
 She has appeared in concert with such conductors as Yevgeny Svetlanov, Valery Gergiev, Yuri Bashmet, Alexander Anisimov, Alexander Polishchuk, Akira Naito, and Nigel Perrin.
 The musician has recorded numerous CDs in collaboration with Bel Air Music, Award, Quartz Music, Yugoton and Col Legno.